+Process held:

-Process held: Base paving subject to the trial.
-Submission details: Submission of checklists, test results (as listed in Table H.3), requirements of Table H.2 and concrete pavement training records (in accordance with Clause 5.3).
-Release of Hold Point: The Administrator will inspect the trial and consider the submitted documents within five business days of receipt, before authorising the release of the Hold Point.
+Base paving subject to the trial.

+Submission of checklists, test results (as listed in Table H.3), requirements of Table H.2 and concrete pavement training records (in accordance with Clause 5.3).

+The Administrator will inspect the trial and consider the submitted documents within five business days of receipt, before authorising the release of the Hold Point.